 The Argentine giant tegu is an intimidating pet lizard that’s not for the faint of heart.
 As their name would suggest, they are large creatures that require a ton of space.

-As an adult, the Argentine giant tegu can reach lengths of about five feet.
+As an adult, the Argentine giant tegu can reach lengths of about five feet (which puts them on the larger end of tegu lizards).
 They are very small as juveniles.
 But the lizards grow up fast and quickly outgrow standard enclosures.

 Argentine giant tegus also have a reputation for being a bit on the aggressive side.
 They will fight with one another if kept in the same habitat.
 They may even show aggression towards humans.